FestimKrasniqi/Mini-Issue-Tracker-App/README.md

 php artisan serve
 ```

+Your server should now be running at `http://localhost:8000`.

 ## 👥 User Roles

 - Project Owner: Can edit/delete only their own projects.
 - Project Members: Can view issues and be assigned to them.

+---

 ## 🔑 Authentication

 - This project uses Laravel Breeze for authentication.

+---

 ## 🧑‍💻 Author